MayurKolhe/DataDen/README.md

 ## Additional Work
+## Features

-1. Users can upload anytype of file in Decentralized storage
+1. **Decentralized Storage:** Users can securely upload any type of file to the decentralized storage, ensuring data integrity and availability.

-2. Added feature to send the file from one account to another account on blockchain.
+2. **File Transfer on Blockchain:** Added a feature to send files from one account to another account using blockchain technology, ensuring secure and transparent transactions.

-3. Users can download the file uploaded to the decentralized storage
+3. **File Download:** Users can easily download the files uploaded to the decentralized storage, allowing seamless access to their data from any device.

-4. Added feature to manually set the expiration date to automatically delete the file
+4. **File Expiration Management:** Users can manually set an expiration date for their files, enabling automatic deletion after the specified period, ensuring data privacy and storage optimization.

-5. Added delete functionality to delete the file uploaded to the storage
+5. **File Deletion:** Added a delete functionality that allows users to remove files from the decentralized storage, providing control and flexibility over their data.

-6. Improvised the user interface to give better look to the user
-7. Deployed the contract to testnets (deployed on Sepolia)
+6. **Enhanced User Interface:** The user interface has been improved to provide a visually appealing and intuitive experience, enhancing usability and user satisfaction.

+7. **Blockchain Deployment On Test Network:** The contract has been successfully deployed on testnets, specifically on Sepolia, ensuring thorough testing and validation of the system's functionality.

-8. Users can rename and provide file info.
+8. **File Renaming and Information:** Users can rename and provide relevant information about the files they upload to the blockchain, facilitating better organization and identification of stored data.

+9.**Added NFT on the Marketplace:** (https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/19147863282887266952391848912241481588230776466484479443965023942425754730497/ )

 ## Project Repo URL
 https://github.com/MayurKolhe/DataDen